JEE-Main 2025 result: 24 candidates get 100 percentile, Rajasthan leads with highest number of toppers

 NEW DELHI: Twenty-four candidates scored a perfect 100 in the engineering entrance JEE (Main) 2025, the results of which were announced by the National Testing Agency (NTA) on Saturday.

-Two female students – Devdutta Majhi from West Bengal and Sai Manogna Guthikonda from Andhra Pradesh – are among the top scorers, who appeared for the JEE Main Paper 1 B.E./B.Tech.
+Two female students - Devdutta Majhi from West Bengal and Sai Manogna Guthikonda from Andhra Pradesh - are among the top scorers, who appeared for the Joint Entrance Exam (JEE) main paper 1 B.E./B.Tech exams.

+While seven toppers are from Rajasthan, three each are from Telangana, Uttar Pradesh and Maharashtra.
+It is followed by two each from Delhi, West Bengal and Gujarat.
+One topper each is from Karnataka and Andhra Pradesh.

 The examination was held in April across nine shifts at 531 centres in 300 cities, including 15 outside India.